Hemu143818/fwd-ex1/README.md

 ## Name:KUNATI HEMANTH YADAV
 ## Reg : 212224100033
 ## AIM:
-To develop a simple webserver to serve html pages and display the simple webserver interface
+To develop a simple webserver to serve html pages and display the simple layout .

 ## DESIGN STEPS:
 ### Step 1: